 If you use e to read a file into the buffer, you do not need to use a filename after a subsequent w command; ed remembers the last filename used in an e command, and w will write on this file.
 Thus a good way to operate is:

+'''

-''' hostname% ed
+hostname% ed

 e file

+number of characters

 [editing session]

 w

+number of characters

 q

+hostname%

-hostname% '''
+'''

 This way, you can simply say w from time to time, and be secure that you are writing into the proper file each time.